microsoft/pxt-ev3/docs/reference/motors/synced/steer.md

 A brick driving with two motors can steer itself by changing the speed of one motor compared to the speed of the other.
 To make a slow turn to the left, you might make the right motor run slightly faster than the left one.
 To make a fast, or sharp, turn to the right, the left motor could run at least twice as fast as the right one.

-The @boardname@ steers by using a percentage value of _follow_ for one of the motors.
+The @boardnickname@ steers by using a percentage value of _follow_ for one of the motors.
 This means that the motor in the turn direction will rotate slower than the other.
 It is the _follower_ motor and the other motor is the _drive_ motor.
 The drive motor runs at a percentage of full speed set in **speed**.
 The follower motor runs at a percentage of speed of the drive motor.
 So, it runs at a percentage of a percentage of full speed.

 To make the turn happen you give a _turn ratio_ which is a percentage value of steer to the left or right.
 If you want to steer to the left at 30% of the of the drive motor speed, use the value of `-30` for **turnRatio**.
 Left turns use negative values and right turns use positive values.
 A really sharp turn to the right might use a turn ratio value of `80`.